kanikaee14/kanika-NYCU-DL-HW4/DL-HW4/readme.md

-# NYCU Computer Vision 2025 Spring HW4
+# NYCU Computer Vision 2026 Spring HW4

-StudentID: 111550089
+StudentID: 314540012

-Name: 李宗諺
+Name: Kanika

 ## Introduction

-In this assignment, we explored the PromptIR architecture to tackle image restoration.
-PromptIR solves blind image restoration, utilizing learnable prompts to guide the restoration process for various degradation types.
-I followed the PromptIR pipeline and explored modifications to enhance its performance for dual-degradation image restoration tasks involving both rain and snow.
-This included varying the prompt length within the PromptGenBlock modules to investigate its impact on restoration quality for specific degradation types.
-I also enhanced the loss function by combining L1, PSNR, SSIM, and VGG perceptual losses, and implemented model ensemble techniques to boost the eventual performance.
-The model was trained to restore images degraded by rain and snow, and a PSNR score of 32.11 on the public test dataset was achieved.
+In this assignment, I worked with the PromptIR architecture for image restoration.
+PromptIR addresses blind image restoration by using learnable prompts that help guide the model in handling different types of degradations.
+Following the PromptIR pipeline, we experimented with several modifications to improve performance on a dual-degradation setting involving both rain and snow.

+Specifically, I adjusted the prompt length in the PromptGenBlock modules to study its effect on restoration quality across different degradation types.
+We also improved the training objective by combining multiple loss functions, including L1, PSNR-based, SSIM, and VGG perceptual losses, to better balance pixel accuracy and perceptual quality.
+In addition, we applied model ensembling to further enhance the final results.

+The model was trained to restore images affected by rain and snow, achieving a peak PSNR of 32.11 on the public test dataset.

 ## How to install